catketchup/class_rot/README.md

 $ make class

+## Important Parameters
+(1) alpha:

+The isotropic cosmic rotation angle

+(2) A_cb:

+The amplitude of the scale-invariant Gaussian random cosmic rotation power spectrum

+(3) input_claa
+The input generic rotation power spectrum

+'A_cb' and 'input_claa' should not be given together.

 ## Examples

 ### Python
 Jupyter notebooks with worked out examples in Python can be found [here](https://github.com/catketchup/class_rot/tree/main/notebooks_rot).

+[cl_rot.ipynb](https://github.com/catketchup/class_rot/tree/main/notebooks_rot/cl_rot.ipynb) is for using a scale-invariant rotation power spectrum.

+[use_input_claa.ipynb](https://github.com/catketchup/class_rot/tree/main/notebooks_rot/use_input_claa.ipynb) is for using an input generic rotation power spectrum.

 ### C